StackVista/stackstate-docs/setup/cli/cli-comparison.md

 ## CLI command overview

 The new `sts` CLI replaces the old `stac` CLI.
-Not all commands have been moved to the new CLI yet and some commands are not available in the old CLI.
-The following table gives an overview of the commands available in each CLI and the current `port` status.
+Not all commands are available in the new CLI yet.
+An overview of the commands available in each CLI can be found in the table below.

- - 🚧 - Work in progress.
- - ❌ - Command will not be available in this CLI.

 | stac CLI                   | sts CLI                           | Description                                                                                                                                                                                                                                                                                                             |
 |:---------------------------|:----------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|